Read This First

 Prompt 2: Some semantic misunderstandings seem to be very common in public discourse.
 Provide an annotated list of 10 of these.

-The section turns on Common Semantic Misunderstandings in Public Discourse and Top 10 Semantic Misunderstandings.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Common Semantic Misunderstandings in Public Discourse and Top 10 Semantic Misunderstandings in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Common Semantic Misunderstandings in Public Discourse distinct from Top 10 Semantic Misunderstandings.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Common Semantic Misunderstandings in Public Discourse distinct from Top 10 Semantic Misunderstandings.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 An unproven idea or speculation.